|Birth: ||Jan. 1, 1864|

 Despite the poor turn of events, O. W. remarried a divorced woman, Anna M. (Shepard) Torrance, former wife of Samuel Torrance, in January of 1900.
 Anna, too, had children of her own.
 Though it may never be known, it is very possible that the marriage between O. W. and Anna was one of convenience, given that both parties had a vacancy for a new mother/ father of their children.
 Whatever the case, O. W. and Anna gave birth to one child between them, O. W. Jr. at 308 Broadway Street, Boise.
 They resided at 308 until 1905 when O. W. erected a much larger home at 414 Jefferson Street.
 The new home was complete with running water, heat, sewer, and electric, as well as spacious rooms, a library, a large dining room, and a grand staircase.
 Many family weddings were held at 414 and was always decorated in lavish detail.

-Besides being head of the household, little is known at the present of O. W. Sr.'s business practices in Chicago, but was reported in the 1930 census as a superintendent of a mine.
+Besides being head of the household, little is known at the present of O. W. Sr.'s business practices in Chicago, but was reported in the 1930 census as a superintendent of a mine, but also was a grocery store owner at 949 Webster Avenue, only a block away from his new Chicago home.
 Perhaps as a result of mismanaging finances, the Smiths lived in a considerably smaller home at 1105 Webster Avenue.
 They lived there possibly as late as 1933 when Anna Smith died from heart complications.

 Relocating one last time before his death, O. W. Sr. moved to a small apartment at 2320 Sheffield Avenue around 1943, only a few blocks from his residence on Webster Avenue.
 His youngest son, O. W. Jr., relocated to Harrisburg, Pennsylvania and sold insurance around this time.
 It is possible that the loss of a second income forced O. W. Sr. to reevaluate his living arrangements and find a more economical residence.
 His stepdaughter Emily continued to care for him until his death on New Year's Day, 1949, which was also his eighty-fifth birthday.
 He was tragically killed when he slipped on a patch of ice in front of 859 Fullerton Avenue, not more than a few blocks from home.
 He fractured his right shoulder and ribs and succumbed from shock.
 It is not known why he was out or where he was headed.